ericyd/gdrive-copy/README.md

 Please see the
 [Privacy Policy](https://github.com/ericyd/gdrive-copy/blob/master/PRIVACY_POLICY.md).

-TLDR: This app does not store any data relating to your account or Google Drive contents.
+This app does not store any data relating to your account or Google Drive contents.

 ## Notes